-As of March 31, 2015, we had \$191,000 in cash or cash equivalents and had a working capital deficit of \$6,342,000, as compared with \$238,000 in cash and a working capital deficit of \$6,410,000 as of December 31, 2014.
+As of June 30, 2015, we had \$240,000 in cash or cash equivalents and had a working capital deficit of \$6,329,000, as compared with \$238,000 in cash and a working capital deficit of \$6,410,000 as of December 31, 2014.

-The amount of cash or cash equivalent balances held at March 31, 2015 represents cash held in our corporate accounts and our joint venture accounts.
-Of these amounts, more than \$51,000 was available and allocated for our general corporate purposes, with the remaining balance to be used in the operations of the Tizimin, Mexico farms owned by the GCE Mexico joint venture.
+The amount of cash or cash equivalent balances held at June 30, 2015 represents cash held in our corporate accounts and our Mexico joint venture accounts.
+Of these amounts, more than \$134,000 was available and allocated for our general corporate purposes, with the remaining balance to be used in the operations of the Tizimin, Mexico farms owned by the GCE Mexico joint venture.
 As a result, the GCE Mexico funds will not be available to us for our corporate working capital or other purposes, and are not available to us to reduce our indebtedness.
 In order to fund our short-term working capital needs, we will have to obtain additional funding from the sale of assets, the sale of additional securities, additional borrowings, or from an increase in operating revenues.
-Outstanding indebtedness at March 31, 2015 totaled \$26,979,236.
-The existence of the foregoing working capital deficit and total current and long term liabilities may negatively impact our ability to obtain future equity or debt financing and the terms on which such additional financing, if available, can be obtained.
-We incurred losses of \$477,131 and \$689,218 for the three months ended March 31, 2015 and March 31, 2014 respectively, and have an accumulated deficit applicable to its common shareholders of \$29,076,013 at March 31, 2015.
+Outstanding indebtedness at June 30, 2015 totaled \$27,991,735.
+Because of the foregoing working capital deficit and the total indebtedness being so material we are looking at alternative funding strategies and ways to improve our financial position to attract new capital and additional strategic partners, as is discussed below.
+We incurred losses of \$548,422 and \$1,025,553 for the three and six months ended June 30, 2015 and \$794,896 and \$1,493,115 in 2014 respectively, and had an accumulated deficit applicable to common shareholders of \$29,282,851 at June 30, 2015.

 To date, our general and administrative expenses, including the professional costs of being a public company, have been funded from (i) revenues that we have generated from Jatropha related advisory services, (ii) payments received from our GCE Mexico subsidiary, and (iii) funds received from the sale of our securities.
 The amount of fees we generated from advisory services fluctuates significantly.
 While we currently are providing advisory services under existing contracts, our ability to continue to generate revenue from these services will depend on our ability to enter into new advisory agreements when the current agreements expire.
-No assurance can be given that we will be able to enter into new advisory agreements to replace or supplement the current advisory agreements.
+No assurance can be given that we will be able to enter into new agreements to replace or supplement the current advisory agreements.
 Because we have reduced the amount of services that we provide to our GCE Mexico subsidiary, that subsidiary no longer makes payments to us.
 As a result, we expect that we will have to raise capital in the near future, or find other sources of capital in the near future, in order to continue to fund our corporate general and administrative expenses.
+Unless we are able to obtain additional funding in the future, from the sale of our securities, from strategic partners, or otherwise, we will have to further reduce our operations or sell our principle assets, all of which will have a material negative impact on the value of our company and the price of our stock.